 In April 2013, I started walking laps around the church auditorium while studying or reading.
 I found this helped me to focus better, and also it was a good way to be a little less sedentary while at work.

-Each lap around the auditorium is approximately 74 yards:
+Each lap around the auditorium was approximately 74 yards:

 - In 2013 I walked a total of 5,608 laps, which amounts to a total distance of 235.8 miles.
 As I mentioned in my report at the start of 2014, that is basically the equivalent of traveling from Fayetteville, Arkansas to Kansas City, Missouri on foot.